 - King County, HMC, Harborview-located departments, and various consultants are involved in space programming.
-This work will influence concurrent projects such as the Infrastructure Master Plan and information will be used to inform the procurement documents, such as the new tower request for proposal (RFP). - King County and Harborview postponed blocking and stacking workshops until the onboarding of the Design-Builder for project alignment.
-The future workshops will gather additional space programming information about department needs, identify location requirements, and outline general floor layouts across the Harborview campus.
+This work will influence concurrent projects such as the Infrastructure Master Plan and information will be used to inform the procurement documents, such as the new tower RFP. - King County and Harborview postponed blocking and stacking workshops until the onboarding of the design-builder for project alignment.
+The future workshops will gather further space programming information about department needs, identify location requirements, and outline general floor layouts across the Harborview campus.